HeroicKatora/oxide-auth/Migration.md

 later in the authorization process the non-local borrow hindered simultaneous usage of other mutable members, even if those were local.

+At the same time, this change implies that the underlying storage of a `Registrar` is no longer restricted to `EncodedClient` and can use arbitrary data structures.

 -----

 [WIP] The `code_grant::frontend` flow design has been revamped into a unified